wdk-docs/npm-docs/source/packages-and-modules/transferring-a-package-from-a-user-account-to-an-org.rst

 To remove yourself as a maintainer, under the maintainers list, click the “x” next to your username. package page admin tab listing two maintainers

-Note: Once this has been done, the Org owner or team admin who is now a maintainer on the package will need to add the package to an Org team.
+.. note:: Once this has been done, the Org owner or team admin who is now a maintainer on the package will need to add the package to an Org team.

 Transferring a package from a user account to an Org on the command line
 -------------------------------------------------------